telerik/kendo-react-buttons/docs/buttongroup/index.md

 ### Enable and Disable

-By default, the Kendo UI ButtonGroup for React is enabled.
+By default, the ButtonGroup is enabled.

 ```html
     <div id="app"></div>